fa-901/ts-webscraper/README.md

 # ts-webscraper

-Typescript-based webscaper to download images from specific websites.
+Typescript-based webscaper that downloads images.

+### How to run
+- Install packages with `npm ci`
+- Run with `npm run dev`